vivus-ignis/crystal-untar/README.md

 The approach is simple: if something went wrong during execution, an error object is returned.
-For a side-effect-only `Untar.extract` method successful call results in a `nil` value. `Untar.extract_file` returns an extracted file as an `IO` object when no errors occured.
+For a side-effect-only `Untar.extract` method, successful call results in a `nil` value. `Untar.extract_file` returns an extracted file as an `IO` object when no errors occured.

-Error object can be stringified for more details on what happened.
+Error object can be stringified for more details on what has happened.

 ## Contributing